abdelshok/sales-api/README.md

 In order to run all tests, run `npm run test` in the terminal of the main project directory (where you also ran `npm install`).

 This will run all tests and all should pass.
-I might add some more later, although for the size of this application, I feel like these should be enough.

 **Important**